scottyphillips/pychonet/README.md

 Thanks to khcnz (Karl Chaffey) and gvs for helping refector the old code and contributing to testing.

-Thanks to Dick Swart, Masaki Tagawa, Paul, khcnz,  Kolodnerd, and Alfie Gerner for each contributing code updates to to the original 'mitsubishi_echonet' and therefore this library
+Thanks to Dick Swart, Masaki Tagawa, Paul, khcnz,  Kolodnerd, Leonunix, and Alfie Gerner for each contributing code updates to this library.

 Thanks to Jeffro Carr who inspired me to write my own native Python ECHONET library for Home Assistant.
 Some ideas in his own repo got implemented in my own code.
 (https://github.com/jethrocarr/echonetlite-hvac-mqtt-service.git)

-Also big thanks to Futomi Hatano for open sourcing a well-documented ECHONET Lite library in Node JS that formed the basis of my reverse engineering efforts.
+Thanks to Futomi Hatano for open sourcing a well-documented ECHONET Lite library in Node JS that formed the basis of my reverse engineering efforts.
 (https://github.com/futomi/node-echonet-lite)

 ## License